learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 Your application has three components:

 - the Spring Boot application that renders the frontend
-- a Redis database used a queue
+- ActiveMQ as a message broker
-- the Spring Boot worker that processes transactions
+- the Spring Boot backend that processes transactions

 You have to deploy the three component separately.